 In addition, the portion of the northern subpopulation of northern anchovy resident in U.S. waters is unknown.
 Some biomass occurs in Canadian waters off British Columbia.
 Historically landings up to a few thousand mt were recorded in British Columbia.
-However, the commercial fishery has been closed since 2002.
+However, the commercial fishery for anchovy has been closed in British Columbia since 2002.